Q. My child has special needs, how do I arrange transportation for them?

 For your child’s safety, we do not allow children to be picked up from the transfer site as we cannot validate guardianship of your child.

-For further information on what happens at the transfer sites, drone videos of the site procedures can be seen here.
+For further information on what happens at the transfer sites, overhead videos of the site procedures are available.

 Q. Why isn’t eating allowed on the bus?

 To ensure student safety for a variety of reasons, including life-threatening allergies or choking hazards, food or drink is not allowed on an EIPS bus.

 Q. Why does my child have an assigned seat?

 In order to address efficiencies and keep ride times to a minimum, seats are assigned to each student.
 Students are also assigned to seats to address age-appropriate socialization.

 Q. Can my child bring their hockey equipment, skateboard or musical instrument on the bus?